meetdomaine/Kit/documentation/content/docs/getting-started.md

 ## Upload the built theme to Shopify

-This is essential so that we have an accurate development theme in your Shopify instance that matches your local environment.
-Zip up the build directory (defaults to `{project}/dist`) after the theme has been successfully built and upload it to Shopify using the "Upload Theme" functionality.
+It is essential that we have an accurate development theme in your Shopify instance that matches your local environment.

+A way to do this when starting a new project is to zip up the build directory (defaults to `{project}/dist`) after the theme has been successfully built and upload it to Shopify using the "Upload Theme" functionality in the Shopify Admin UI.

 ## Setup your connection To Shopify

 Here, we setup the three main variables that we need to get a development environment going:

-- The .myshopify.com URL
+- The {instance}.myshopify.com URL.
-- A private app password that we can use to establish an API connection
+- A private app password that we can use to establish an API connection (this can be a [Theme Kit Access Tokens](/docs/theme-kit-access-tokens)).
-- The theme ID of the theme we'll be developing against
+- The theme ID of the theme we'll be developing against.

 **The .myshopify.com URL**